Yugabharathi-i13/SocketStudy/README.md

 	Socket programming involves the use of sockets, which serve as endpoints for communication.
 A socket is identified by an IP address and a port number, and it facilitates data transfer between a client and a server.
 The two main types of sockets are Stream Sockets, which provide a reliable, connection-oriented communication, and Datagram Sockets, which are connectionless and suitable for scenarios where reliability is less critical.
 ## Key Concepts in Socket Programming:
 1.Sockets
-•	A socket is a software representation of a communication endpoint in a network.
+•	A socket is a software representation of a communication endpoint in a network
 •	It is identified by an IP address and a port number.
 •	Sockets can be classified into two main types: Stream Sockets and Datagram Sockets.
 •	Stream Sockets provide a reliable, connection-oriented communication, while Datagram Sockets are connectionless and operate in a best-effort mode.